dknecht/cloudflare-prometheus-exporter2/README.md

 - **[Effect](https://effect.website)** - Type-safe functional programming library for TypeScript
 - **Cloudflare Workers** - Serverless edge computing platform
+- **Cloudflare Durable Objects** - Stateful storage for counter accumulation
 - **Cloudflare GraphQL Analytics API** - For fetching metrics data
 - **Cloudflare REST API** - For zones, accounts, and SSL certificates

+### Durable Objects for Stateful Metrics

+The exporter uses Cloudflare Durable Objects to maintain state for proper Prometheus counter semantics.
+Unlike gauges which represent point-in-time values, counters must monotonically increase and accumulate values over time.

+**How it works:**
+1. A single Durable Object instance runs per account
+2. An alarm triggers every 60 seconds (configurable via `DO_ALARM_INTERVAL`) to fetch fresh data from Cloudflare APIs
+3. Counter metrics track `{prev, accumulated}` values to compute deltas and accumulate them over time
+4. Gauge metrics simply store the latest value
+5. When Prometheus scrapes `/metrics`, the cached accumulated values are returned immediately

+**Important tradeoffs:**
+- **Staleness**: Metrics may be up to 60 seconds stale (or whatever `DO_ALARM_INTERVAL` is set to).
+The scrape response includes a staleness comment showing how old the data is.
+- **Counter resets**: If a counter's raw value decreases (e.g., zone was removed and re-added), the exporter treats the new value as a delta addition to handle resets gracefully.
+- **Fast scrapes**: Since data is pre-fetched, `/metrics` requests return immediately without waiting for API calls.

 The Effect library provides:
 - Type-safe error handling with tagged errors